 It is mandatory to process card transactions as 3D Secure from 1st January 2021.
 It is possible that the payments are declined if the transaction is processed without applying 3D Secure.

 Fraudulent transactions can be minimized to a great extent by verifying and authenticating the cardholder’s identity.

 Higher conversion rates

 It is now easier for the issuing banks to verify and authenticate the transactions.
 They are now able to avoid false declines.
 This generates more confidence for customers who are shopping on your portal.

-If you are using 3DS-secured transaction workflow, it is very likely that the liability in case of fraud and misrepresentation is with the issuer because they must authenticate the identity of the customer.
+If you are using 3DS-secured transaction workflow, it is possible that the liability in case of fraud and misrepresentation is with the issuer because they must authenticate the identity of the customer.
 The chargeback liability now shifts to the issuer.
 During full authentication where merchant, issuer, and card is registered as 3D Secure, the liability shifts to the issuer.
 If you, as a merchant, are not registered as 3D Secure, the liability shifts to you in case of a fraudulent transaction.